hol-workshop/migrate_to_atp/README.md

 This is something you'd need if you'd want continuous replication and migration.

+#### Open Target Administration server

-However in this lab scope, we will only migrate to ATP with help of initload.
+In this lab scope, we will only migrate to ATP with help of initload.
 Click on Target Receiver server port **9021**, it will redirect you to new tab, provide your credentials again for username **oggadmin**.

 ![](/files/micro_oggadmin_0.png)

-#### Add Credentials
+#### Modify Goldengate credentials

 You should be seeing empty Extracts and Replicats dashboard.
 Let's add some Autonomous Database credentials at first.
 Open hamburger menu on left top corner, choose **Configuration**